MacBook Pro: How to fix audio problems running Windows 7 via BootCamp

 Good luck!

-2 replies on “MacBook Pro: How to fix audio problems running Windows 7 via BootCamp”
+2 responses to “MacBook Pro: How to fix audio problems running Windows 7 via BootCamp”

 Is there a fix for NO AUDIO in Windows 7 running in a Mac Book Pro partition?
 I HAVE TRIED EVERY THING!!!!